Special Education Mediation

 • Have your opening paragraph be a few sentences about your awesome child and what makes them awesome.

-• End the statement with that as well-how this is appropriate for your child and how it will benefit from them.
+• End the statement with that as well-how this is appropriate for your child and how what you are asking for will enable them to “access and benefit from” their education.

 • Stay away from words like “This is the best option…” because IDEA says only that it has to be appropriate, not best.